 Won't you remember our dream, my dear?
-I fear you will need to before the night is out, is what Sutekh says before he leaves, traces of anger and — worry perhaps? — hiding behind care-free amusement.
-I frown, worried myself, but I cannot let that show; I will deal with it later.
+I fear you will need to before the night is out, Sutekh says before he leaves, traces of anger and — worry perhaps? — hiding behind care-free amusement.
+I almost frown, worried myself, but I cannot let that show; I will deal with it later.
 I smile and graciously accept the applause my routine brings, and sit down next to Hime, and the feast commences.

 (I must resist, several times, from looking in the corners of the room to see if anyone is there.)